 Ideally, you'll want to avoid putting on makeup for the rest of the day, but if you have prior commitments, it's totally safe to wear later in the night.
 You should avoid retinol products for the next few days and avoid strenuous activity for 48 hours.
 Sun exposure should be avoided for one week.
-You will be given a face wash which should be used twice a day for the first 5 days.
+You will need to wash your face 1-2x/day after the first day.
 You can use your regular moisturizer 1-2x/day.

 (picture courtesy of skin secrets)

 FACIAL MICRONEEDLING: $199.00/treatment